aeverall/seestar/README.md

 ### Download data files

-The files required to run **SelF** are too large to store on GitHub so they are kept separately.
+The files required to run **seestar** are too large to store on GitHub so they are kept separately.
 Data we provide can be found [here](#https://drive.google.com/drive/folders/1mz09FRP6hJPo1zPBJHP1T0BNhtDOkdGs?usp=sharing).

 Each gzip file contains the selection function data for the specified survey and data release (e.g. APOGEE14 refers to DR14 of the Apache Point Observatory Galaxy Evolution Experiment).